Best Crypto Cards in Taiwan (2026)

 Card Selection for Taiwanese Residents

-- Crypto.com (Icy White 4%): Best for travelers.
+- Crypto.com Icy White (4%): Best for travelers.
 Airport lounge access at TPE (Taoyuan) and TSA (Songshan).

-- COCA (8%): Non-custodial with 6% APY on holdings.
+- COCA (up to 8%): Non-custodial with 6% APY on holdings.

-- KAST (2%, 0.5% FX): Free prepaid option for daily convenience store spend.
+- KAST (1.5% USD cashback on first $2K/mo, 0.5-1.75% FX): Free prepaid option for daily convenience store spend.

-- ether.fi (3%): Borrow against staked ETH to stay under the TWD 670,000 threshold while accessing liquidity.
+- ether.fi Core (3%): Borrow against staked ETH to stay under the TWD 670,000 threshold while accessing liquidity.

 Cost of Living and Spending Scenarios